-Goal 5: People can freely move into, out of, and around City of Ryde using modes of transport that are sustainable.
+Goal 5: People can freely move into, out of, and around City of Ryde using sustainable transport options.

 Goal 6: Market investment opportunities and permit a variety of activities in the city's employment and industrial lands.

 Objectives to Achieve the Goals